Viktorre/case_study_train_system/README.md

 The project includes a `tests` directory containing test files to verify the correctness of the implementation.
 The tests cover a standard graph, a large graph, and edge cases.

-To run the tests, execute the corresponding test files using the testing framework `pytest`.
+To run the tests, execute the corresponding test files using the testing framework `pytest` via shell command.

 ```bash
 pytest tests/